paradime/paradime.github.io/_posts/2015-9-10-Hello-World.md

 that accepted roman numerals and output their numeric equivalents (and vice-versa) was the first time that this programming stuff seemed impressive.

-## Whhere I'm at
+## Where I'm at
 Currently I'm in attendance at the Rochester Institute of Technology, studying Software Engineering, Computer Science, and Communications.
 RIT's co-op program landed me a sweet job working at a startup in Columbus, Ohio called [CoverMyMeds][cmm].
 Working as a web developer there has been both challenging and rewarding.
 I cannot say that I've pushed myself to work harder to keep up with my peers as I do here.
-In the brief 3 months working there, lessons in Ruby, Rails, HTML, Javascript, and ember have been a daily occurance.
+In the brief 3 months working there, lessons in Ruby, Rails, HTML, Javascript, and ember have been a daily occurrence.

 ## Where I'm going
 Information is one of the most powerful tools in our lives.
 It helps us decide when to put gas in our car,